j0hnm4r5/awesome-creative-technology/readme.md

 > Curated list of Creative Technology groups, companies, studios, collectives, etc.

+Creative technology is a broadly interdisciplinary and transdisciplinary field combining computing, design, art and the humanities.

 Creative technologists by definition have a breadth of skills, as opposed to a specific specialty — so it's difficult to categorize them.
 While this isn't a perfect organization, each group below generally specializes in the area to which they've been assigned.

 ## Contents